RecGOAT: Graph Optimal Adaptive Transport for LLM-Enhanced Multimodal Recommendation with Dual Semantic Alignment: Experiments

 \section{Experiments}

 In this section, we conduct extensive experiments on three public Amazon datasets and a large-scale online advertising platform to address the following key research questions:

 \begin{itemize} \item \textbf{RQ1}: Does our RecGOAT achieve SOTA performance compared to classical recommendation methods as well as leading multimodal and large model-based approaches? \item \textbf{RQ2}: What is the negative impact of semantic conflict between LLM-enhanced modalities and ID signals?
-What are the individual and combined contributions of Cross-Modal Contrastive Learning (CMCL) and Optimal Adaptive Transport (OAT) in resolving semantic heterogeneity and improving recommendation performance? \item \textbf{RQ3}: How does our RecGOAT demonstrate alignment consistency and fusion comprehensiveness? \item \textbf{RQ4}: How effective are the key modules of RecGOAT in improving performance for an industrial-level online advertising system? \end{itemize}
+What are the individual and combined contributions of Cross-Modal Contrastive Learning (CMCL) and Optimal Adaptive Transport (OAT) in resolving semantic heterogeneity and improving recommendation performance? \item \textbf{RQ3}: How does our RecGOAT demonstrate alignment consistency and fusion comprehensiveness? \item \textbf{RQ4}: How effective are the key modules of RecGOAT in improving performance for an industrial-level online advertising system? \item \textbf{RQ5}: How sensitive is our RecGOAT to hyperparameter settings? \item \textbf{RQ6}: What is the computational efficiency of RecGOAT compared to other advanced methods? \end{itemize}